Preparing to Buy a Home for the First Time

 How much can you afford?

 When reviewing a mortgage application, the lender will look at the borrower's front-end and back-end DTI.
-The front-end DTI is the percentage of an applicant's gross income that will be used for housing expenses, mortgage payments, property taxes, homeowners’ insurance, and HOA dues.
-The back-end ratio is the percentage of the applicant's gross income that will go towards new housing expenses, credit cards, and loans.
+The front-end DTI is the percentage of an applicant's gross income that will be used for housing expenses, mortgage payments, property taxes, homeowners insurance and HOA dues.
+The back-end ratio is the percentage of an applicant's gross income that includes new housing expenses, credit cards, and loan payments.

 Most loan programs want a borrower’s front-end DTI to be no more than 28% and the back-end to be no more than 36%.
-First-time home buyer programs do allow for higher ratios, but this is not always good.
-To be successful, a homeowner needs to be able to pay their bills and have funds for emergencies like needing a new water heater or roof.
-Homeowners stretched too thin might have to choose between paying their mortgages or making necessary repairs to their homes.
-At Mindful Money, we believe developing solid financial plans before buying a home is essential to prepare for the unexpected.
+First-time home buyer programs allow for higher ratios, but this is not always good.

 After pre-qualification: the next steps

-The first step is to meet with a real estate agent, specifically a buyer's agent, whose specialty is working with home buyers.
-The buyer’s agent will meet with the buyer to win their trust and have them sign a buyer broker agreement outlining what they will do for the buyer and how much they are paid for their services.
+The first step is to meet with a real estate agent, specifically a buyer's agent, who specializes in working with first-time home buyers.
+The buyer’s agent will present a buyer-broker agreement outlining specific duties and service fees.

 The agent discusses what the buyer wants in a home and their pre-qualification status.
-A reputable real estate agent will also call the mortgage broker to discuss the client's pre-qualification and ensure they only provide the buyer with homes for sale that meet their mortgage loan requirements and personal needs and wants.
+A reputable real estate agent will also call the mortgage broker to discuss the client's pre-qualification and ensure they only provide the buyer with homes for sale that meet their mortgage loan requirements and personal desires.

-The buyer's agent will then set up an online search through the Multiple Listing Service (MLS), the online database where real estate listing agents advertise homes for sale.
+The buyer's agent will set up an online search through the Multiple Listing Service (MLS), the online database where real estate listing agents advertise homes for sale.
 The MLS is only available to real estate agents and is the most accurate search engine for active home listings for sale.
-There are other online searches, such as Zillow and Redfin, but those are not the MLS and are not as accurate as the MLS.
+There are other online search platforms, such as Zillow and Redfin, but those are not as accurate as the MLS.

-Buyers should work with their buyer's agent to see all the available active homes that meet their search criteria and select homes they want to see in person when searching for homes.
-The buyer's agent will call the Listing Agent on those homes and schedule showings.
-Generally, the buyer's agent will set up several showings in one day so the buyer can determine if any of the homes meet their requirements.
+You can work with a buyer's agent to see available properties that meet your search criteria and select homes that you want to visit.
+The buyer's agent will call the listing agent on those homes and schedule showings.
+Generally, the buyer's agent will set up several showings in one day so that you can determine if any of the homes meet your requirements.

 Offer Accepted

 Many things occur once the home seller accepts a buyer's offer to purchase their home.
-Let’s cover what happens regarding obtaining a mortgage to buy that home.
+Let’s cover some of the next steps toward obtaining a mortgage to buy the home.

-The mortgage broker will review the mortgage loan application and documentation to determine if any information needs updating.
+We will review your mortgage loan application and documentation to determine if any information needs updating.

 • Current pay stubs and bank statements